 To control most of the Diseases on plants you can use: Fung-Away, Fung-onil, Liquid Fungicide, Liquid Systemic Fungicide, Halt, Liquid Sulfur, Dusting Sulfur.

 Healthy Roots Make Healthy Trees

 The root system of a tree is a store-house for essential food reserves needed to produce spring foliage.
 Roots absorb and transport water and minerals from the soil to the rest of the tree.
 They also anchor the portion of the tree above the ground.

 Tree root systems consist of large perennial roots and smaller, short-lived, feeder roots.

-The large, woody tree roots and their primary branches annually increase in size and usually grow horizontally.
-They are located in the top 6” of the soil and usually do not grow down more than 3-7 feet.
+The large, woody tree roots and their primary branches annually increase in size and grow horizontally.
+They are located in the top 6” of the soil and do not grow down more than 3-7 feet.

 Typically, the root system of a tree extends outward past the dripline, 2-4 times the diameter of the average tree’s crown.

 Roots grow where water, minerals and oxygen are found in the soil.
 The greatest supply of these are located in the surface layer of the soil so the plant has the largest concentration of feeders in this zone.